coalition-of-invisible-colleges/cic.github.io/documentation/index.md

 ### How this site is hosted

 This website, coalitionofinvisiblecolleges.org, is hosted on GitHub Pages.
 Git is a version control system which allows multiple versions of documents to be coordinated, edited by many people, and merged into one final version.
 GitHub is a public service which hosts git repositories which are publically-accessible.
 GitHub Pages is a feature of GitHub which can host Jekyll-based websites natively from its servers.
-Jekyll is a collection of scripts which allow web pages to be written in markdown, and provides a templating interface to run a simple-but-flexible website.
+Jekyll is a collection of scripts which allow web pages to be written in Markdown, and provides a templating interface to run a simple-but-flexible website.

 ### How to request access to edit the CIC website